teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 3. **Pre-cleanup export/integrity:**
    - `GET /history/cleanup/export` for a quick JSON snapshot, or `/history/cleanup/export/download?format=csv&includeChunks=true` to capture a spreadsheet-friendly attachment with per-chunk telemetry.
    - `GET /history/cleanup/integrity` to ensure chunk counts match what will be deleted.
 If the report flags mismatches, pause cleanup and run `POST /history/cleanup/integrity` with `{"repair": true}` to clear corrupt progress/metrics blobs and resync chunk counts automatically.
+   > **Heads-up:** Large `metricsJson` / `progressJson` blobs are automatically stored as gzip+Base64 payloads (`gz:` prefix).
+All REST/CLI exports already decompress them, but if you query the AO tables directly you will need to decode the field before inspection.
 4. **Actions:**
    - Trigger a manual cleanup from the Health Dashboard (Run Once) if backlog keeps growing.
    - Adjust `ai.retention.cleanup.intervalMinutes` and `batchSize` to keep up with growth.